 6. Learn with an Online Tutor

 Did you know that it’s actually better to study pronunciation with an online teacher than face-to-face in a classroom?
 Can you guess why?
 It’s all about the camera.
 An online teacher can bring their mouth really close to the webcam so you can see exactly how to position your lips, teeth and tongue.
 You can also show your teacher how you pronounce sounds up close, so they can tell you what to do differently.
-With students and teachers having to wear masks and practise social distancing in many schools, online English lessons are the perfect way to get your pronunciation on point and still stay safe.

 Your online tutor is trained to know which sounds are typically tricky in your language and can teach you specific techniques to overcome your problems.
 You’ll also be communicating in real life and in full sentences, so your tutor can show you how to link your words together in a more natural way.

 If you’re looking for extra help and support with your pronunciation, why not get in touch with Brighter English to see how we can help.
 Our friendly tutors are experts in speaking skills and can help you achieve your pronunciation goals, whether you want to improve your accent, talk more fluently or practise your real-life conversation skills.